Bhupesh-V/Bhupesh-V.github.io/_posts/2025-05-03-growth-without-scale.md

 layout: post
 comments: true
 title: Checklist for software engineers who think there's no growth without working at scale
-description: Challenging the perspective that growth in software engineering is only possible in large-scale organizations.
+description: Challenging the perspective that growing as a software engineering is only possible in large-scale organizations.
 ---

 Some tech-workers aren't _lucky_ enough to end up working for organizations that deal with a gazillion users, there are some hard challenges to solve there, but this career is rarely about putting more server boxes.
 Software is a complex discipline, dealing with both code & humans.
 The Internet has painted the idea that there's no growth for a software engineer when there's no scale, thanks to software-scale porn on social media.
 I wanna challenge that perspective.